Chief Executive Officer

 Interesting Tidbit: Most of his family and friends call Matt for tech support even though he hasn’t been involved with that industry for more than a decade, in fact, his wife often fixes his mistakes with basic programming of the cable television remote.
 For more than ten years Matt studied mixed martial arts that included Hwa Rang, Muay Thai, Boxing, Penjak Silat, Escrima, Brazilian Jiu-Jitsu.

 Andrea was born and raised in Mapleton, Maine.
 Growing up in The County and the daughter of a District Forester taught her discipline and a good work ethic at a young age.
 Every fall was spent splitting and stacking wood to heat the house.
 She joined the AGC team in August 2016 as a temporary employee and became a permanent hire in December 2016.
-Currently, she is the Office Manager and handles the operational aspect, events coordinating and is the primary contact for the Association.
+Currently, she is the Finance Manager and handles the operational aspect, events coordinating and is the primary contact for the Association.
 She is a 1999 graduate of University of Maine at Presque Isle with a Bachelor of Science in Therapeutic Recreation.
 Prior to joining AGC, Andrea worked for 13 years in the banking industry.

 For Fun: Andrea enjoys being active and outdoors.
 She has climbed Katahdin 5 times and been to Baxter Peak, traversed the Knife’s Edge, Pamola Peak 2 times and Chimney Pond 3 times.
 Andrea is a member of the 2017 Ragnar Relay Race – Adirondacks and 2018 Ragnar Relay Race – Reach the Beach.
 Spare time activities include running, hiking, fishing, boating and anything outdoors.
 Reading could also be added if she knew how to put the book down before 1 AM!